tykoon787/alx-system_engineering-devops/0x00-shell_basics/README.md

 ### 102-tree
 > This script will create two directories in the `cwd` and a file in one of created directories

+### 103-commas
+> This script will print all files and directories separated with commas and with directories ending with `\`